Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

 ## SUMMARY

-Pewlett Hackard will need to fill next roles before the "silver tsunami" begins to make an impact in the company.
-Based on the querry made, to determine how many active employees were born between 1952 and 1955, 72,458 employees will be soon ready to retirement.
+Pewlett Hackard will need to fill the next roles before the "silver tsunami" begins to make an impact in the company.
+Based on the query made, to determine how many active employees were born between 1952 and 1955, 72,458 employees will soon be ready to retire.
 This big challenge can be summarized in the next graph.

 ### GRAPH 4: Summary of Titles to be Filled Because the "Tsunami"